greevex/mpr/README.md

 In big projects may be.
 You create many not big git repositories for libraries.
 For each small library!
 Then you can use your packages in any project.
 Just `mpr init && mpr install my_mega_library` :)
 And also if you use mpr you protecting your project from dummies, who like to change something not in repository!
-Phar archives created by mpr is in gzip compression.
+Phar archives created by mpr is gzip compressed.

 Installation
 ===